|Ethereum||Hyperledger Fabric||R3 Corda||Ripple||Quorum||Hyperledger Sawtooth||EOS||Hyperledger Iroha||OpenChain||Stellar|

 Hyperledger Fabric framework is designed for permissioned networks, enabling known identities to participate within a system.
 The participants within this network should be authorized and should have credibility in capital to take part in the blockchain.

 Digital Asset and IBM initially contributed to Hyperledger Fabric platform as a result of the first hackathon.
-Blockchain companies prefer building enterprise-grade applications using Hyperledger Fabric framework.
+Blockchain companies prefer building enterprise-grade applications using this blockchain platform.

 R3 is a consortium of world’s leading financial institutions that built an open-source distributed ledger platform called Corda in 2015.
 Corda is a cutting-edge blockchain platform, which enables institutions to transact directly with smart contracts by removing costly frictions in business transactions.